Veno Taufer: Work

 Taufer began his public literary career in 1956 and 1957, when he published poems in the student journal Tribuna.
 During the period of 1958–72, he established himself as a poet.
 Other notable Slovenian poets of the time include, Gregor Strniša, Dane Zajc, Tomaž Šalamun, and Jože Snoj.

-He published a collection titled Lead Stars (Svinčene zvezde) in 1958.
+Taufer published a collection titled Lead Stars (Svinčene zvezde) in 1958.
 His second collection of poems, published in 1963, dealt mostly with love themes.
 His third collection, titled Exercises and Tasks (Vaje in naloge) and published in 1969, is considered to be Taufer's most daring poetic achievement.
-Taufer uses extracts and collages in an accumulation of allusions to political reality, using parody in order to convey his message.
-In his later poetry in the 1970s, his literary experimentation went even further, marking the way to a complete transformation of poetic language, that would be then picked up by younger poets, especially by Tomaž Šalamun and Niko Grafenauer.
+Taufer used extracts and collages in an accumulation of allusions to political reality, using parody in order to convey his message.
+In his later poetry in the 1970s, his literary experimentation went even further, marking the way to a complete transformation of poetic language, which would be then picked up by younger poets, especially by Tomaž Šalamun and Niko Grafenauer.

-Taufer's poetry of the 70s and 80s has entered the canon of modern Slovenian literature.
+Taufer's poetry of the 1970s and 1980s has entered the canon of modern Slovenian literature.
 His Songbook of Used Words (Pesmarica rabljenih besed), published 1975, was conceived as a collection of contemporary variations on Slovene folk songs (especially ballads), and was declared by the philosopher and critic Tine Hribar as the first post-modern work in Slovenian literature.
 Taufer's next collection, The Management of Nails (Ravnanje žebljev), published 1979, was partly an exercise in linguistic experimentation.

 The poems in the collection Water Marks (Vodenjaki), published 1986, record a story of chaos, and a decline of civilization, cultures, beliefs, ideas and values.
 The collection Crocks of Songs (Črepinje pesmi), published 1989, shows clear influences by Ezra Pound.
 The poems contained in this collection use fragments from ancient Greek myths, archaic images and visions of disasters, mobilized as an instrument of post-modern reality.

 During the 1990s, his most important collection of poetry was Still Odes (Še ode), published 1996, which marks a return to classical poetic forms, mostly sonnets.
 The collection is opened by two poems containing a violent condemnation of the destruction of Vukovar and Sarajevo during the Yugoslav wars.

-Taufer has also written several plays.
-His most famous one is called Odysseus & Son or on the World and Home (1990), in which he renews the story of Odysseus and Telemachus, including whole passages from Homer's text, supplemented by fragments from diverse genres.
+Taufer also wrote several plays.
+His best-known play is called Odysseus & Son or on the World and Home (1990), in which he renews the story of Odysseus and Telemachus, including whole passages from Homer's text, supplemented by fragments from diverse genres.